About Homemade Taco Seasoning

 What recipes can you make with taco seasoning?

-The Husband and I tend to shy away of spice, but taco seasoning is one of the few that we can handle.
+an old friend of mine and I tend to shy away of spice, but taco seasoning is one of the few that we can handle.
 A few of our favorite taco-spice-inspired dishes are:

 - Taco Pasta Salad